Output Files¶

 included eptiopes, selecting the best-scoring epitope, and which values are output in the IC50 MT

-columns is controlled by the --top-score-metric
+and %ile MT columns is controlled by the --top-score-metric parameter.

 Column Name |